michelled/weavly.org/src/robot-activities/meet-dash-dot-animation-drive-look.md

 ## Level Up

-* Increase the length/distance of drive option in control settings for Dash and Dot to play
+* Increase the length/distance of drive option in control settings for Dash and Dot to play.
-* Complete this activity again with different setting options for animation, drive and look options that were not chosen before, if any remain
+* Complete this activity again with different setting options for animation, drive and look options that were not chosen before, if any remain.